 - The git reset Command

-Here are the steps you should take to check out to remote branches:
+Here are the steps you should take to checkout a single remote branch:

-Your first step should be fetching all the remote branches, using the git fetch command, like this:
+The first step is fetching a remote branch by using the git fetch command, like this:

 git fetch --all

-You can see the branches, that are available for checkout, calling the git branch command:
+You can see the branches that are available for checkout by calling the git branch command:

 git branch -v -a